ahandsel/Japan_Blog/English/to-in order to-so as to.md

 * She is staying in California for two more months `so that` she can perfect her English.
 * She is staying in California for two more months `in order to` perfect her English.

-* We are leaving by 2:00 pm `so that` we don’t get stuck in the rush-hour traffic.
+* We are leaving by 2:00 pm `so that` we don't get stuck in the rush-hour traffic.
 * We are leaving by 2:00 pm `so as not to` get stuck in the rush-hour traffic.

-* William had an afternoon nap `so that` he wouldn’t fall asleep at the concert later.
+* William had an afternoon nap `so that` he wouldn't fall asleep at the concert later.
 * William had an afternoon nap `in order not to` fall asleep at the concert later.

 * Formal: `In order` *that you may* pass the exam, I recommend you read through all your notes.
 * Causal: `In order to` pass the exam, I recommend you read through all your notes.

 In causal English, `that` may be omitted from the `so that` construction.
-Listen out for this variation, though I wouldn’t recommend that you use it:
+Listen out for this variation, though I wouldn't recommend that you use it:
-* I’ll come early `so` we can have a good chat before Denise arrives.
+* I'll come early `so` we can have a good chat before Denise arrives.
-* I’ve bought a video camera `so` I can film the children as they grow up.
+* I've bought a video camera `so` I can film the children as they grow up.
-* We shall wear warm clothes when we go camping in October `so` we don’t get cold.
+* We shall wear warm clothes when we go camping in October `so` we don't get cold.